pyserial/pyserial/documentation/pyparallel.rst

 The files get installed in the "Lib/site-packages" directory in newer Python versions.

 The windows version needs a compiled extension and the giveio.sys driver for Windows NT/2k/XP.
-The extension module can be compiled with distutils with either MSVC or GCC/mingw32.
+The extension module can be compiled with Distutils with either MSVC or GCC/mingw32.

 It is released under a free software license, see LICENSE.txt for more details.